tekviziondev/aws-projects/README.md

 <br>1.
 Download the nodejs.zip file from the tekVizion's Git Hub repositry from the location(aws-projects/sma-contact-flow/sma-contact-flow-parser/nodejs.zip)
 <br>2.
 Upload the nodejs.zip folder into  your AWS S3 Bucket.
 <br>3.
 In AWS Lambda, choose Layers service.
 <br>4.
-After choosing Layers, create a new layer and name it.
+After choosing Layers, create a new layer and name it as you want.
 Copy the URL of the nodejs.zip location from S3 bucket and paste it in the Amazon S3 link URLs in layers.
 <br>5.
 Choose the compatible architectures as x86_64 and compatible runtimes as Node.js 12.x, Node.js 14.x, Noe.js 16.x.
 <br>6.
 In the Lambda function > click Layers.
 The Layers section appears.
 <br>7.
 Click the Add a layer button.
 The Add layer screen appears.